To serve as advisor to the Sheriff and to facilitate changes that address disparities in the Black community through service and advocacy.

 · Encourage advanced training, education, and experience to achieve career goals and advancement of minority personnel.

-· Establish and maintain a cohesive working relationship with the Hispanic Advisory Council.
+· Establish and maintain a cohesive working relationship with the Hispanic and Indian Advisory Councils.

 · Maintain an awareness of current linguistic and ethnic issues within the community and the Hillsborough County Sheriff's Office.